zalabbad/spring-rest-client-demo/README.md

 This project demonstrates how to use Spring's RestClient (introduced in Spring Framework 6.1) with Spring Retry to address a common issue with WebClient's retry mechanism.
 It showcases how to maintain thread-local context (MDC, security context, etc.) during retry operations, which is a limitation when using WebClient's built-in retry functionality.

+The project includes both implementations (RestClient and WebClient) to demonstrate the differences between them, particularly in how they handle retries and thread-local context.

 ## Problem Statement

 When using WebClient with its built-in `.retry()` functionality, retries occur in a separate thread, which causes the loss of: